Frequently asked questions.

 What do you offer for catcher training?

-Mission offers year-round instructional clinics and practices for our catchers led by our catching director, Nikki Caicedo.
+Mission offers year-round instructional clinics and practices for our catchers led by our catching director, Nikki Caicedo and Tien Ly.
 This includes Fall, Winter and some in the Summer - all included in your team fee.

 Nikki played high-end travel ball - growing up in Michigan but played for a New Jersey team - then started 4 years at Macalaster.
 She has been running catching clinics since.
 She has a full curriculum for her catchers and takes it personally that they all develop to be stud catchers.
 The variety of her drills make it a lot of fun.